sunnyelf828/SelfDrivingCar-P4-AdvancedLaneFinding/README.md

 Advanced Lane Finding

-In this project, I write a software pipeline to identify the lane boundaries in a video which can deal with curved lane lines and sudden changes of light shades.
+In this project, We develop the pipeline and apply the pipeline to a real video stream to track the changes of the lane lines.
+The video comes from a camera mounted on the center of a car which recorded the real road conditions.
+After we apply the pipeline the to video, the automatically detected lane lines from our program will be superposed onto each frames of the original video.
+The main tools we are using in this project is **computer vision** techniques.

 The goals / steps of this project are the following: